bronwojtek/neuralnets-in-raw-python/README.md

 # Explaining neural networks in raw Python: lectures in Jupiter

-Fiiles for Jupyter Book 2.0
+Complete files for Jupyter Book